 There are many styles to reference published work.
 For example, the parenthetical style (which is also called the Harvard style) uses the author and date of publication (e.g. "Smith and Jones, 2001").
-There is also the Vancouver (or the citation sequence) style, which is shown in this document.
-In the Vancouver style, the publications are cited using a bracket number which refers to the list in the References section at the end of the report.
-The references are listed in order that they are cited in the report.
-A variant is name sequence style in which the publications are referenced by number, but the list is arranged alphabetically.
-For example, the text might say: several studies have examined the sound field around tandem cylinders generated by flow(1, 2), while other investigations have focused on the effect of an applied sound field on the flow(3).
-Papers from conference proceedings(4), books(5) and technical reports(6, 7) can be dealt with in the same style.
+There is also the Vancouver style (or the citation sequence style), which is used in this document.
+In the Vancouver style, the publications are cited using bracketed numbers which refer to the list in the References section at the end of the report.
+The references are listed in the order that they are cited in the report.
+A variant is name sequence style, in which the publications are referenced by number, but the list is arranged alphabetically.
+The following paragraph shows the use of the Vancouver style:

+Several studies have examined the sound field around tandem cylinders generated by flow(1, 2), while other investigations have focused on the effect of an applied sound field on the flow(3).
+Papers from conference proceedings(4), books(5) and technical reports(6) can be dealt with in the same style.